Colorado Estimated Tax -- Individual Underpayment

 |Form DR 1778||E-Filer Attachment Form|

 Colorado usually releases forms for the current tax year between January and April.
 We last updated Colorado Form DR 0204 from the Department of Revenue in February 2020.

 Form DR 0204 is a Colorado Individual Income Tax form.
 While most taxpayers have income taxes automatically withheld every pay period by their employer, taxpayers who earn money that is not subject to withholding (such as self employed income, investment returns, etc) are often required to make estimated tax payments on a quarterly basis.
 Failure to make correct estimated payments can result in interest or penalties.

 About the Individual Income Tax

 The IRS and most states collect a personal income tax, which is paid throughout the year via tax withholding or estimated income tax payments.

 Most taxpayers are required to file a yearly income tax return in April to both the Internal Revenue Service and their state's revenue department, which will result in either a tax refund of excess withheld income or a tax payment if the withholding does not cover the taxpayer's entire liability.
 Every taxpayer's situation is different - please consult a CPA or licensed tax preparer to ensure that you are filing the correct tax forms!

 Historical Past-Year Versions of Colorado Form DR 0204

-We have a total of five past-year versions of Form DR 0204 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Form DR 0204 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Colorado Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.